IzabelaDev04/HTML_and_CSS_in_depth-Little_Lemon_Restaurant/README.md

 # HTML_and_CSS_in_depth-Little_Lemon_Restaurant

 <b> Task: </b> <br><br>
-Creating a website for the client Little Lemon Restaurant
+Creating a website for the client Little Lemon Restaurant<br><br><br>

 <b> Guidelines: </b> <br><br>
 Create a semantic structure with a header, main content, and footer.
 Decide whether to use grid or flexbox for the layout.
 The client's logo must be in the header, and the main content must have a large promotional banner and three columns of text and images below.
 The footer should be two columns.
-The first column must contain a smaller version of the logo, and the second column should contain copywriting information.<br>
+The first column must contain a smaller version of the logo, and the second column should contain copywriting information.<br><br><br>

 <b> Client Description: </b> <br><br>
 Based in Chicago, Illinois, Little Lemon is a family-owned Mediterranean restaurant, focused on traditional recipes served with a modern twist.
 The chefs draw inspiration from Italian, Greek, and Turkish culture and have a menu of 12–15 items that they rotate seasonally.
 The restaurant has a rustic and relaxed atmosphere with moderate prices, making it a popular place for a meal any time of the day.<br><br>